 PHNS, Inc. ("PHNS") is a hospital services cooperative that helps hospitals improve their delivery of healthcare services and reduce costs by outsourcing Information Technology ("IT"), Health Information Management ("HIM") and general Business Process Solutions.
 Each of these lines of service offer a menu of services to hospital partners and customers, including: electronic medical records, data center management, clinical applications management and implementation and transcription and coding services.
-PHNS has over experienced healthcare, IT and HIM professionals and provides services to more than hospitals.
 PHNS partners with its hospital customers through an innovative outsourcing model that aligns goals and incentives.
-Today, hospital partners own in excess of % of PHNS and represent a third of its Board of Directors.
-Its core customers are subject to long-term contracts, which provide stability and revenue visibility, but do yield some customer concentration. % of PHNS's revenues are concentrated at its top four customers.
+Its core customers are subject to long-term contracts, which provide stability and revenue visibility, but do yield some customer concentration.